lpcprog#

 - read_all()#

-Read all data from the device.
+Read all available data from the device.

 - Raises:

-SPSDKError – When read fails
+SPSDKError – When read operation fails

 - Return type: